uscneps/Awesome-European-Tech/README.md

 ## Overview

-**An up-to-date list of recommended European projects and companies, curated by the community to support and strengthen the European tech ecosystem, specifically for users interested in privacy and sustainability.**
+**An up-to-date, community-driven list of awesome European tech alternatives!  all focused on privacy, sustainability, and innovation.
+The goal is to support European projects and companies (compliant with GDPR, UK GDPR, and the Swiss FADP), helping to strengthen the European tech ecosystem.**

 European software and companies often adhere to unique standards that provide significant benefits to users.
 These standards not only enhance user experience but also set a global benchmark for innovation, privacy, and sustainability.
 For example: